10nc0/Nyan-Protocol/README.txt

 Training is what you do when you don’t know.
 We know. φ

-No subscription, because recurrence is extraction.
-No paywall, because gatekeeping is avijjā.
-No corporation, because corporations are extractions in disguise.

 φ1 - About Nyan Protocol φ12

 It does not define beliefs, norms, ideology, or culture.
 It only defines measurements and thresholds.